Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Preliminaries

 \begin{definition}[Doubly symmetric matrix] A matrix $M\in \K^{[n]^r\times [n]^r}$ is called {\em $r$-column symmetric} (resp., {\em $r$-row symmetric}) if $M\Pi_r =M$ (resp., $\Pi_rM=M$).
 If $M$ is complex Hermitian or real symmetric, then $M$ is $r$-column symmetric if and only if it is $r$-row symmetric, or equivalently if $\Pi_rM\Pi_r=M$, in which case $M$ is called {\em $ r $-doubly symmetric} (or just {\em doubly symmetric} if $r$ is clear from the context). \end{definition}

-Hermitian doubly symmetric matrices are also known as {\em Bosonic} matrices in the quantum information literature.
-A stronger symmetry property is sometimes needed, which we will especially use in the context of real matrices.
+Hermitian doubly symmetric matrices are also known as {\em Bose symmetric} matrices in the quantum information literature. \MoL{The following stronger symmetry property is sometimes needed (it is considered, e.g., in \cite{Doherty_Wehner_2013}).}

 \begin{definition}[Maximally symmetric matrix] A matrix $M\in \K^{[n]^r\times [n]^r}$ can be viewed as a $2r$-tensor $\vvec(M)\in (\K^n)^{\ot 2r}$, with entries $\vvec(M)_{\ui\uj} = M_{\ui,\uj}$ for $\ui,\uj\in [n]^r$.
 Then, $M$ is said to be {\em maximally symmetric} when $\vvec(M)$ is a symmetric $2r$-tensor. \end{definition}